C-Marfil/nasa-search-engine/README.md

 ## Set Up

+I've deployed the app with Vercel.
+You can find it here: https://nasa-image-search-cm.vercel.app/

-In order to run this app in your machine follow these steps:
+If you wish to run this app in your machine follow these steps:

 1. Fork this project.
 Then clone the repo to your machine: